PedroDSFerreira/video-object-detection/README.md

-# Client-Server Object Detection Application
+# Video Stream Object Detection

 This is a simple client-server application for object detection.

 The server receives a video stream from the client through a websocket, processes it using YOLOv3, and returns the number of detected objects and their respective position for each frame.

 ## Requirements